You’ve probably heard that local SEO is one of the most effective marketing channels for small businesses. But, the question is, why?

 2. Google My Business

-In organic SEO, the subject of our optimizations is our website, which can either climb up or down the search results page.
+In organic SEO strategy, the subject of our optimizations is our website, which can either climb up or down the search results page.
 However, Google Maps results are not directly tied to our site, but to our Google My Business listing.

 Simply put, to rank higher in Google Maps, we will need to have an optimized Google My Business listing, among other factors.